jeka-dev/jeka/README.md

 It leads in a powerfull tool yet quite simple to learn and use (launch and debug build 'script' as a regular java class).

 Notably Jerkar provides :
-* Powerfull dependency management (back-ended by Ivy so compatible with Maven repository)
+* Powerfull dependency management (back-ended by Ivy so compatible with Maven repositories)
 * Multi-project support
-* Powerfull fluent API to manipulate files, perform  compilations/tests, package archives and all build related stuff
+* Powerfull fluent API to manipulate files, perform  compilations, tests, archives and all build related stuff
-* Choice between free form builds (ala Ant) or structured build definitions (ala Maven).
+* Choice between free form builds (ala Ant) and enforced build templates (ala Maven)
-* Hierarchical log output tracing execution time for each intermediate steps
+* Hierarchical log output tracing execution time for each intermediate step
+* Ability to get information from naming convention and Eclipse files, so in simpler cases you won't need to write script at all (even to generate war or perform SonarQube analysis) !!!

 The documentation is at its very early stage but the code is yet pretty close to completion for a first release.
-I mainly need help for further testing, write documentation and polish the API... and giving some feedback of course.
+I mainly need help for further testing, writing documentation, polishing the API... and getting some feedback of course.

+Quick start :
+--
+- Create a `build` folder at the base of your project.
+- Add the jerkar.jar file (found in the distrib) in your IDE build-path
+- Create a`spec` folder under the `buid` directory and make it a source folder in your IDE
+- Write the build class extending JkJavaBuild in this directory (in whatever package).
+- If your project respect convention, do not need managed dependencies and don't do 'special' thing, you don't even need the 3) and 4) points.
+- Launch the `org.jerkar.Main` class in your IDE or type `jerkar` in the command line.

+This will launch the `doDefault`method defined in your build class.
+Note that this method is declared in the `JkJavaBuild`

 Example : Let's see how Jerkar build itself
 --